Water Pollution Worries in the Developing World

 Amir Dakkak, a Palestinian from East Jerusalem, is an Environmental Scientist at AECOM.
 His main passion is water scarcity and water sustainability in the MENA region.
 He runs the blog Water Source that addresses water problems and sustainability.
 Amir has worked with Emirates Environmental Group on various environmental issues including water scarcity.

-36 Responses to Water Pollution Worries in Developing World
+36 Responses to Water Pollution Worries in the Developing World

 1. Pingback: A Message on World Water Day | EcoMENA